rtvd/ot_test/README.md

 * MOSSE

 It is not necessary to specify ROI size but if you do, that would be in percents of the biggest dimension of the frame.
 For example, 5 means 5% of the frame's height (in case height is smaller than width).

+# Known issues

+When a window with the first frame is opened, its size should be the same as the size of the frame.
+However, when the frame is too large, the window will be smaller than the frame and the code which identifies the ROI would fail.